||6 days ago|

 You can develop all the playbooks, roles, containers and testing required for a new service just by uploading a change.
 Using a similar service as a template is generally a good place to start.
 If deploying to production will require new compute resources (servers, volumes, etc.) these will have to be deployed by an OpenDev administrator before your code is committed.
 Thus if you know you will need new resources, it is best to coordinate this before review.

-The #opendev IRC channel is the main place for interactive discussion.
+The #opendev IRC on OFTC channel is the main place for interactive discussion.
 Feel free to ask any questions and someone will try to help ASAP.
 The OpenDev meeting is a co-ordinated time to synchronize on infrastructure issues.
 Issues should be added to the agenda for discussion; even if you can not attend, you can raise your issue and check back on the logs later.
 There is also the service-discuss mailing list where you are welcome to send queries or questions.

 The latest documentation is available at https://docs.opendev.org/opendev/system-config/latest/